pryv/dev-site/src/documents/reference-sections/admin.html.md

 # Administration methods

 **Administration is only allowed for trusted apps**; to register your app as trusted, please [get in touch with us](mailto:developers@pryv.com).
-If you simply need to get authorization tokens for your app users' see: [access SDKs](sdk-access.html).
+If you're only interested in obtaining access tokens for your app, see the [app access documentation](app-access.html) instead.

 Administration methods allow managing the user's [account information](#admin-user), [activity channels](#admin-channels) and [sharing](#admin-accesses) (via accesses).